Zeko enjoys writing about gift ideas and creative ways to celebrate holidays and special occasions.

 Floral Christmas Tree Theme

-Faux flowers are lovely way to create a soft, yet dramatic, effect on your Christmas tree without spending a fortune.
-Silk flowers in soft pastel and cream shades, like magnolias, orchids and roses will look great on a tree with a snowy color scheme.
-To attach faux flowers to the Christmas tree, just wrap their floral wire around the branches or use floral string lights.
+Faux flowers are a lovely way to create a soft, yet dramatic, effect on your tree without spending a fortune.
+Silk flowers in soft pastel and cream shades, like magnolias, orchids, and roses will look great with a snowy color scheme.
+To attach faux flowers, just wrap their floral wire around the branches or use floral string lights.

 Purple Christmas Tree Theme

-Purple has always been known as the color of royalty, so bring a royal touch to your Christmas tree by decorating it in rich purple and violet shades.
+Purple has always been known as the color of royalty, so bring a royal touch to your by decorating your tree in rich purple and violet shades.
 Purple is a bold color that pairs well with other Christmas colors such as gold and sparkling silver.

-Another way to bring the winter wonderland indoors and make a flocked Christmas tree special is to add charming snowy owl ornaments to the tree’s branches.
+Another way to bring the winter wonderland indoors and make a flocked tree special is to add charming snowy owl ornaments to the branches.